Propriétaire opérateur ou propriétaire dirigeant : quelle est la meilleure option pour vous ?

 Specific roles and responsibilities

 As an owner-manager, your role will be more focused on long-term strategy.
-This includes :
+This includes:

-- Supervision of the management team: Recruit and supervise competent managers.
+• Management Team Supervision: Recruit and supervise competent managers.

-- Financial supervision: Ensure the financial health of the company through strategic decisions.
+• Financial supervision: Ensure the financial health of the company through strategic decisions.

 Concrete examples